mia-platform/documentation/docs/tutorial/demo_project/overview.md

 3. Select the branch *master*.
 4. Go to section [CRUD](../../development_suite/api-console/api-design/crud_advanced.md) and click *Create new CRUD*.
 5. Insert the name `dishes` and press *Create*.
 6. Now you have to set your collection's fields.
-Scroll to *Fields* section and click *Add New* to create the following fields:
+Scroll to *Fields* section and click *Add Field* to create the following fields:

 | **Field name**             | **Type**         |
 | -------------------------- | ---------------- |